Special Educational Needs

 - signposts support and agencies to relevant parents;

-- accesses additional funds through the LEA with which to provide additional support where a child has complex and severe needs.
+- accesses additional funds through the LA with which to provide additional support where a child has complex and severe needs.

 Children can be supported at three different levels according to their individual needs:

-Please follow the link below to our SEN Information Report & Policy for further information.
+Please follow the link below to our SEND Information Report & Policy for further information.

 We follow the National Special Educational Needs Code of Practice and access support through the Local Education Authority for Additional Needs, when appropriate.
-Termly meetings are held between the Head teacher, SENCO/Learning Support and the Educational Psychology Service.
+Local authorities are required to involve children, young people and parents in reviewing and developing provision for those with special educational needs and to publish a ‘local offer’ of support.
+More information can be found at the website below.

 Able & Talented Pupils